Zhuxitong/ppsPCP/README.md

       ***Other parameters
             --tmp           The temporary directory where you want to save the temporary files.
-Default: ./tmp --no_tmp        Delete tmp file when job finished --thread        The number of thread used in mummer and blastn.
+Default: ./tmp --no_tmp        Delete tmp file when job finished --thread        The number of threads used for mummer and blastn.
 Remember not all the phases of ppsPCP are parallelized.
 Default: 1

 ```